ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 * Build/Tag docker image and push it to IBM Cloud Registry
-* Create Kebernetes Clusters across multiple regions on IBM Cloud
+* Create Kubernetes Clusters across multiple regions on IBM Cloud
 * Deploy and scale application, build Kebernetes services
 * Configuire Global Load Balancer of CIS and ALB/Ingress of IKE
 * Configure DDoS/WAF of CIS to secure application